What is Internet Protocol?

 Glossary

 Internet Protocol (IP) is a set of rules governing the format of data sent over the internet or local network.
 It works by breaking down data into packets, which are then transmitted to the destination address where they are reassembled.
 This protocol is crucial in the telecom and network management industry as it ensures efficient and accurate data transfer across diverse networks.
-Its role is fundamental in enabling seamless communication between devices globally.
+Its role in enabling seamless communication between devices makes it foundational to modern connectivity.

 History of Internet Protocol